 You need to first download virtual box and image from Android-x86.org and then teach yourself with some tutorials and guides.
 All set you are good to go, you can build your own emulator.
 Though it is a tedious process and requires a lot of effort and hard coding.
-And can get quite tricky if you face any issues, bugs or errors to fix.
-But if you are good with it and want to make your own emulation system with all the customisation you want then go ahead.
+And can get quite tricky if you face any issues, bugs, or errors to fix.
+But if you are good with it and want to make your own emulation system with all the customization you want then go ahead.
 Maybe you yourself may release a good Android emulator system competing with the already established.

 Frequently Asked Questions (F.A.Q)

 Which is the best Android emulator for PC?

 There are a number of Android emulators all with different output objectives.
 So, it is better to choose an emulation system that meets your goals whether you want to go for testing, gaming or other general-purpose usages.